 3. Barcelona, Spain

 How to get there by train: Barcelona is an accessible rail hub in Spain with regular trains from throughout the country.
-There are also regular long distance trains from neighbouring France.
+There are also regular long distance trains from neighboring France.

 4. Nice, France

-How to get there by train: There are regular TGV trains to Nice Train Station from across the country, including Lyons, Paris, Cannes and Marseilles.
+How to get there by train: There are regular TGV trains to Nice Train Station from across the country, including Lyon, Paris, Cannes and Marseille.

 5. Binche, Belgium

 The town of Binche, a short trip away from Brussels, may just hold the record for kicking off the Carnival celebrations earlier than most.
 The event officially begins 49 days before Lent.
 But if you’re looking to immerse yourself in the real action, plan to get there in the final three days.
 Men and boys dressed in red and black, with masks and ostrich feather hats, walk the streets throughout the season, lending the town an air of the surreal.
 Fat Sunday’s parade brings with it a popular confetti battle.
 The festival draws to a close on Fat Tuesday after more street parades and an epic fireworks display.

 How to get there by train: Binche is an easy 90 minute train ride away from Brussels.

 If you have a thing for food fights then head to the small northern Italian town of Ivrea, not too far from Turin.
 This town has put a unique spin on Carnival celebrations which dates back to medieval times.
 Each year, organizers ship in hundreds of crates of oranges, and from Sunday through Tuesday they launch these into the crowds.
 You can opt out of the action by wearing a red hat, but chances are you’ll get splattered anyway.
 So you may as well embrace the food-fueled action right through until the burning of Scarlo pole signals the end of the festivities.

 2020 dates: February 22 – 25.